 OPT is a once-in-a-lifetime experience, but the application process can be complex.
 Luckily, each semester our International Student Services (ISS) staff conducts multiple workshops for students that provide information on OPT applications and explain important rules and regulations.
 ISS staff will advise you on tips for a successful OPT application and provide you with the documents necessary to apply.
 If your OPT application is approved, you can expect to spend approximately two years total in the U.S.—approximately 9 months or more of study followed by one year of work.

 There are various ways to become eligible to apply for OPT through UC Berkeley Extension.
-The most straightforward is first completing two semesters of study through BHGAP or our Professional Certificates.
+The most straightforward is first completing two semesters of study through BHGAP.
 You can begin your studies in the fall or spring as described below.

 - Fall Semester Start (August): Complete two semesters of your program (fall and spring), then apply for 12 months of OPT.